LargeNFT/large-nft/README.md

 | --alchemy  |   | Pass a valid API key to connect the sync process to an Alchemy hosted Ethereum node.
 | --sync-rate  | 30*1000  | Milliseconds between sync attempts.
 Default is 30 seconds.
 If set to zero the process will end once synchronized.
 | --clear | false  | Set to "true" to clear all processed data and re-start sync from block 0.
 Does not delete downloaded data.
 To clear the database entirely delete the ./sync/data.sqlite file in your project folder.

 ---

+# Large Library
+The Large Library brings together multiple reader apps to work as a single library applications.

+The Library starts with an overview page that lists each collection in the library and an overview of the recent sales information.

+[https://golarge.app/commons](The NFT Commons) is an example of Large Library in production.

+TODO: Show how to set up a library.

+---